gcp-development/web-application/kubo-rpc-api/api-v0-add/README.md

 # api-v0-add

-This Rust RESTful API was developed using the [Intellij Community](https://www.jetbrains.com/idea/download/#section=linux) with the [Rust plugin](https://www.jetbrains.com/rust/).
+his project was developed using the [Intellij Community](https://www.jetbrains.com/idea/download/#section=linux) with the [Rust plugin](https://www.jetbrains.com/rust/).

 To compile in release mode.